Articles on Talmidaism Theology

 It seems perhaps unnecessary to say, but it is nevertheless important to point out that a funeral is for the benefit of the living, not the dead.

 It is not customary to burn the dead, as this was seen as a pagan ritual.
 To maintain the holiness and distinctiveness of the people of Israel, bodies were buried in the earth or laid in tombs or in caves.
-In the late Second Temple Period, it was customary after a year to gather the remains of the deceased from the place of burial and reinter them by placing them in a small ossuary (bone casket made of stone).
+In the late Second Temple Period, it was customary after a year to gather the remains of the deceased from the place of burial, and reinter them by placing them in a small ossuary (a bone-casket made of stone).
 The bones were wrapped in linen cloths, tied closely together like mummies, and then solemnly reinterred.
 This had the practical effect of saving on space, which is what many people who vociferously support cremation complain about.
 Perhaps the custom of reinterrment in an ossuary could be revived, if space is an issue.

 The pallbearers carried the bier on their shoulders (hence their name, “kattafim” or ‘shoulderers’).
 It was also the custom that, if a stranger was nearby and wished to honour the dead, they could follow at the back.